 Tip 1: Positioning

-- Clean the chinrest, top strap, and handles.
-These are the parts that patients touch.
-They will be much more cooperative with your exam.
-Nobody want’s to put their forehead on a top strap where they see another person’s makeup or dandruff clinging to the plastic!
+- Clean the applanation tonometer, chinrest, top strap, and handles.
+Patients will be much more cooperative with your exam when they don’t see another person’s makeup or dandruff clinging to the plastic!

 - I always tell the patient: “Grab these handles like you are riding a motorcycle.”
 This keeps the slit lamp table super stable and safe for when you are applanating, removing sutures, etc.